Caracal (album)

 Caracal is the second studio album by English electronic music duo Disclosure.
-It was released on 25 September 2015 by PMR Records and Island Records.
-Its serves as a follow up to their debut album: Settle (2013).
-Five official singles have been released from the album: "Holding On", "Omen", "Jaded", "Magnets" and "Nocturnal", with three promotional singles also being released: "Bang That", "Willing and Able" and "Hourglass".
+It was released on 25 September 2015 by PMR Records and Island Records, and serves as a follow-up to their debut album, Settle (2013).
+Five official singles were released from the album: "Holding On", "Omen", "Jaded", "Magnets" and "Nocturnal", with three promotional singles also being released: "Bang That", "Willing and Able" and "Hourglass".

 Caracal was nominated for Best Dance/Electronic Album at the 2016 Grammy Awards.

 Singles

 "Holding On" featuring American jazz musician Gregory Porter, was released as the album's lead single on 26 May 2015.
 The song peaked at number 46 in the UK Singles Chart.

 The duo released "Omen" featuring English singer Sam Smith, as the second single on 27 July 2015, which later peaked at number 13 in the UK.
 Smith has also worked with Disclosure in the past, contributing vocals to duo's hit single "Latch", which peaked at number 11 in the UK and number seven in the Billboard Hot 100.

 "Jaded" was released as the third single on 1 August 2015.
 The song peaked at number 87 in the UK.

 "Magnets" featuring New Zealand singer Lorde, was released as the fourth single on 23 September 2015.

 "Nocturnal" featuring The Weeknd, was released as the album's fifth single on 16 February 2016.